 In the Backlog grid you can add an Open Vulnerabilities column.
 This shows the number of vulnerabilities per work item with a status other than Closed or Not an issue, helping you focus on the significant vulnerabilities.
 You can click on values in the tooltip to access vulnerability details, filtered by severity.

 Tip: You can create a cross-filter using this field, and filter for vulnerabilities with specific severities.
-This enables you to create useful widgets, for example you might create a widget showing all commits that have vulnerabilities with High severity, and group them by feature.
+This enables you to create useful widgets.
+For example, you can create a widget showing all commits that have vulnerabilities with High severity, and group them by feature.

 Vulnerability entities should remain relevant only for a short period of time.
 After reviewing a vulnerability, create a relevant defect to fix in your code, or dismiss and close the issue.

 What can you do with a vulnerability?

 Assign a user to investigate or fix a security issue.

 |Committer to this pipeline run||Click Vulnerabilities related to me to find any security issues that your committed changes may have introduced.
 This filter shows only vulnerabilities found on files that were included in your commits.
 You can then assign yourself to investigate these issues.|

 Click the vulnerability ID to open it and view more details.

 If you are working with Fortify, and the Fortify server is available, ALM Octane shows additional information from the security assessment that can help you fix the issue.
 For example, the explanation of the issue, and the suggested recommendations.

 If you found the problem that needs to be addressed, use the Report Defect button to create a defect from the selected vulnerability.
 The important details from the vulnerability are automatically included in the defect.